Subham-Maity/fullstack_advance/README/NOTE.md

     - Refresh Token (Cookie) & Access Token (Redux Store)
     - Use RTK Query (react-query) for put request (update user data)
     - Use RTK Query (react-query) for get access token and refresh token
+    - Redux Persist (Redux Toolkit)—For storing the access token when the user refreshes the page it will not log out the user
+    - Username from token (JWT Decode) (Fetch Hook)
 - **api** - Using Axios (Custom Hooks)
   - Authentication: For checking the user is authenticated or not
   - Auth: